 The SEC requires that registered investment advisors report any instances of misconduct over the past 10 years on their Form ADV filing.
 This includes any criminal, civil or regulatory allegations against the firm, its employees or its affiliates.

-To learn more about working with Johnson Financial Group, call the firm’s office directly to schedule an appointment, or fill out the contact form on the firm’s website.
+- Contact the firm: To learn more about working with JFG Wealth Management, you can call the firm’s office directly at 720-475-1195 to schedule an appointment, or fill out the contact form on the firm’s website.

-- Have an initial consultation and receive a portfolio recommendation: During your initial consultation, a Johnson Financial Group advisor will get to know your financial situation including your investment history, risk tolerance, time horizon and objectives.
+- Have an initial consultation and receive a portfolio recommendation: During your initial consultation, a JFG Wealth Management advisor will get to know your financial situation including your investment history, risk tolerance, time horizon and objectives.
 This information is used to create your customized portfolio recommendation.

-If you are happy with the recommendation, you can sign on as a client.
+- Launch your portfolio: If you are happy with the recommendation, you can sign on as a client.
 Once you launch your portfolio, the manager will continue overseeing your portfolio and update it as needed.
-Advisors typically review portfolios once a quarter to make sure everything is on track and to determine whether they should make any changes.

-If you are a very high net worth individual looking for sophisticated investment management, Johnson Financial Group could be a good choice.
-The firm offers an impressive selection of strategies for its customized portfolios, alongside comprehensive financial planning and a suite of family office services.
+If you are a high net worth individual looking for sophisticated investment management, JFG Wealth Management could be a good choice.
+The firm offers an impressive selection of strategies for its customized portfolios, alongside comprehensive financial planning and private capital services.

-For investors with smaller portfolios and budgets, however, Johnson Financial Group will most likely not be an option.
-You need at least $30 million to join as a client, and the firm charges a minimum fee of $250,000 per year for investment management services.
+For investors with smaller portfolios and budgets, however, JFG Wealth Management will most likely not be an option.
+You generally need at least $5 million to join as a client, and the firm charges a minimum fee of $45,000 per year for investment management services.
 Investors still looking to build their wealth or who want a simpler, low-cost approach should look elsewhere.
 Be sure to research multiple firms to ensure you find the right advisor for you.